hakanpolat/IMMD/Research League/Erencan/Flyback Converter/Flyback Converter Design.md

 #Flyback Transformer

-Flyback transformer is commercially exists in the market.
-Its specific property is its auxillary winding that will supply power to the controller.
+Flyback transformer commercially exists in the market.
+Its specific property is its axillary winding that will supply power to the controller.

 - http://productfinder.pulseeng.com/files/datasheets/P719.pdf
 - https://media.digikey.com/pdf/Data%20Sheets/Pulse%20PDFs/PA0367A.pdf